 Union Public Service Commission (UPSC) conducts a Combined Geo-Scientist and Geologist Examination for recruitment and selection to the post of Geologist, Geophysicist and Chemist Group 'A' in GSI and Junior Hydro-geologist (Scientist 'B'), Group 'A' for Central Ground Water Board.

-A competitive examination for recruitment to the total 70 posts is going to be conducted on June 28 to 30, 2019.
-The last date for the online applications can be filled up to April 16, 2019, up to 6:00 PM.
+A competitive examination for recruitment to the total 70 posts is going to be conducted on 19th January, 2020 (Preliminary Exam) & June 27 to 28, 2020 (Main Exam).
+The last date for the online applications can be filled up to October 15, 2019, up to 6:00 PM.

 Their admission at all the stages of the examination will be purely provisional subject to satisfying the prescribed eligibility conditions.